All Episodes

 Second hour now up and running on the Rush Limbaugh program.

-Talent on loan from Rush for the next day and a half, I guess, or uh one hour into this one.
+Talent on loan from Rush for the next day and a half, I guess.

 Rush will be back on Monday.

-In the meantime, don't forget to check out Rushlimbaugh.com.
+In the meantime, don't forget to check out rushlimbaugh.com.

-The number is always 1800-282-2882.
+The number is always 1-800-282-2882.

 It's not a crisis, it's a correction.

-And again, I know that's trauma to a lot of people that don't like to see the value of their home going down, but the uh U.S. Congress, actually the Senate today have passed this huge bailout now, 20 billion dollars, uh an implicit taxpayer guarantee of future foreclosures.
+And again, I know that's trauma to a lot of people that don't like to see the value of their home going down.

-So let's say you have a mortgage of $300,000, uh, the the Democrats in the Congress are saying, well, let's ha ask the lender to mark that down to $280,000, and then the taxpayer will back up the rest of it vis-a-vis the uh vis-a-vis the FHA.
+The deal basically says if the lenders mark down the value of your mortgage, so let's say you have a mortgage of $300,000, the Democrats in the Congress are saying, well, let's ask the lender to mark that down to $280,000, and then the taxpayer will back up the rest of it vis-a-vis the FHA.

-Uh but what does that say to everybody that's doing the right thing with their mortgage with regard to their mortgage?
+But what does that say to everybody that's doing the right thing with their mortgage with regard to their mortgage?

 And for a lot of people, this was not a crisis.

-Wasn't a crisis for them, it was a crisis for that nasty predatory lender and all those Wall Street firms that bought mortgage-backed securities.
+It was a crisis for that nasty predatory lender and all those Wall Street firms that bought mortgage-backed securities.

-Which leads me back to Senator Charles Grassley in this hearing last week, I think it was last Wednesday.
+Which leads me back to Senator Charles Grassley in his hearing last week.

-He was asking the SEC, the Securities and Exchange Commission inspector general, for an independent review of the agency's handling of the 2005 investigation into Bear Stern's pricing of mortgage-related assets.
+He was asking the SEC, the Securities and Exchange Commission Inspector General, for an independent review of the agency's handling of the 2005 investigation into Bear Stern's pricing of mortgage-related assets.

-That is, that they'd buy mortgage-backed securities.
+That is, they'd buy mortgage-backed securities.

 Then they allow people to bet on them.

-They have credit default swaps, derivatives, if you will, on based on these, and there's an unlimited number of those they can write.
+They have credit default swaps, derivatives, if you will, based on these.

-But now if there are a bunch of bets on that, uh options or well, they're not technically options, but we'll call them that, uh, then you've you've exponentially increased your risk.
+But now if there are a bunch of bets on that, options, they're not technically options, but we'll call them that.

-And I'm looking at this hearing uh when Grassley is going after the SEC, and he says, what can we do?
+And I'm looking at this hearing, and Grassley is going after the SEC.

 What can we do to make certain that in the future this doesn't happen?